 Yes I just worked a Black Sabbath album title into this piece.
 Not going to lie, it was too easy.

-Here at Nerdbot we wish him the best.
+We wish him the best.